loplex/arronax/README.txt

 Arronax supports Drag&Drop:

-* You can drag an icon for example from the Unity Dash or the Gnome Classic application menu and drop it on an open Arronax window.
+* You can drag an application icon and drop it on an open Arronax window.
 Don’t drop it on one of the input fields in the Arronax window but on the free space beneath the icon.